sionit1337/sigma-bot/README.md

 - [ ] Warn system (more likely than the music cog)

-- [x] Launcher (wanna start simple but in future make update check)
+- [x] Launcher

-  - For now without update check
+  - For now without update download